Kenneth A. Roberts: Congress

 Roberts was elected as a Democrat to the Eighty-second and to the six succeeding Congresses (January 3, 1951 – January 3, 1965).
 He was wounded in the 1954 United States Capitol shooting.
 Having been a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education, he voted against H.R.
 6127, Civil Rights Act of 1957.
 He was an unsuccessful candidate for reelection in 1964 to the Eighty-ninth Congress.

 Roberts led the establishment of federal safety legislation through the House of Representatives subcommittee on traffic safety which was formed in 1956.

 In 1963 he introduced the U.S. Clean Air Act.
+During his last year in Congress, Roberts advocated a vision care program for the needy; linking the need for one to the War on Poverty.

+During his time in Congress, Roberts had a voting record that was a predominantly liberal one, and has been described as a “consistently prolabor” congressman.

 Later career

 He resumed the practice of law until his retirement in 1979.
 From 1965 to 1972 he was Counsel for the Vehicle Equipment Safety Commission.
 He served as member of the National Highway Safety Advisory Committee from 1966 to 1970.